driusan/gosh/README.md

 ### Handling EOFs

 There's still one minor noticable bug.
-If we hit `^D` on an empty line, the shell panics with an error of "EOF".
-ReadRune is returning an EOF, which we should handle gracefully, because it's not really an error condition.
+If we hit `^D` on an empty line, it should be treated as an EOF instead of adding the character `0x04`.
+(And if it's not an empty line, we probably still shouldn't add it to the command)

 ### "Command Loop"
 ```go